 The parties must comply with Local Rule 16.
-Pursuant to Local Rule 16-2, lead trial counsel for each party are required to meet and confer in person forty (40) days in advance to prepare for the FPTC.
+Pursuant to Local Rule 16-2, lead trial counsel for each party are required to meet and confer in person six (6) weeks in advance to prepare for the FPTC.
 The parties must comply with Local Rule 16-2, except where the requirements set forth in this Order differ from or supplement those contained in Local Rule 16.
 The Court may take the FPTC and trial off calendar or impose other sanctions for failure to comply with these requirements.

-A. Schedule for Filing Pretrial Documents
+A. Requirements for Pretrial Documents